Spogis/EasyDOE/README.md

 * After running the command, Dash will start the local server and you can access the application through your browser.
 Normally, the URL will be something like `http://127.0.0.45:8080/`.

-## Example Datasets
+## Examples

-* In the [Datasets](https://github.com/Spogis/EasyDOE/tree/master/datasets) directory, you will find example datasets that can assist you.
+* In the [Examples](https://github.com/Spogis/EasyDOE/tree/master/Examples) directory, you will find example datasets that can assist you.

 ## Support